Text Link

 Trauma-informed care for eating disorders

-There is a strong link between eating disorders, like anorexia nervosa (AN), binge eating disorder (BED), and bulimia nervosa (BN) and trauma, such as abuse, neglect, or sexual assault.
-Because many eating disorder patients have a history of trauma, it’s vital that treatment teams provide trauma-informed care.
-This is a framework that acknowledges and understands how trauma has affected the patient’s life, mental health, and eating disorder symptoms and prognosis.
-Providing trauma-informed care can ensure a patient’s safety during treatment and lead to better outcomes.
+There is a strong link between eating disorders, like anorexia nervosa (AN), binge eating disorder (BED), and bulimia nervosa (BN), and trauma, such as abuse, neglect, or sexual assault.
+Because many eating disorder patients are also trauma survivors, it’s vital that treatment teams provide trauma-informed care.

 Last updated on